KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 # Error handling

 One really important use of the `if` statement is to check for error conditions before you run into errors.
-One good example is to check if a folder already exists before you try and create it.
+A good example is to check if a folder already exists before you try and create it.

 ``` posh
    if ( -not (Test-Path -Path $folder) )